-A company’s current assets might include cash and cash equivalents, accounts receivable, marketable securities, prepaid liabilities, and stock inventory.
+A company’s current assets might include cash and cash equivalents, accounts receivable, marketable securities, prepaid liabilities and stock inventory.

 Cash and cash equivalents

-Stocks and government bonds are some of the most common types of marketable securities.
+Shares and government bonds are some of the most common types of marketable securities.
 Also known as short-term investments, securities can easily liquidate and convert to cash within an operating cycle.
 Their value can fluctuate, depending on interest rates and market volatility, so record their current market value in your balance sheet.

-If your business has prepaid expenses for future goods or services, like leased equipment or legal retainer fees, their value counts toward current assets.
+If your business has prepaid expenses for future goods or services, like leased equipment or legal retainer fees, their value counts towards current assets.
 The value counts as long as the prepaid benefit has not expired, and the expense falls within the operating cycle.

 Finally, inventory accounts for all assets you intend to sell and any raw materials you need for manufacturing.
-Tally up the value of all goods in production plus finished goods ready for sale.
-Then add that figure to the expenses you paid for materials.
+Tally up the value of all goods in production plus finished goods ready for sale, then add that figure to the expenses you paid for materials.
 You might have to calculate how much it costs your company to keep that item in stock.
-If you have to pay for shipping, storage, or associated charges, subtract those costs from the total inventory value.
+If you have to pay for shipping, storage or associated charges, subtract those costs from the total inventory value.

 Subtracting inventory can dramatically reduce the value of a company’s current assets.
 Because of that, some lenders believe the current ratio provides a more accurate measure of overall worth.
-However, there’s no guarantee when (or if) stock will sell and at what price.
+However, there’s no guarantee when (or if) shares will sell and at what price.
 The quick ratio formula is about determining if you can cover current liabilities by liquidating quick assets into cash.

 Current liabilities represent financial obligations a company owes to another party that are due within a year.
-Noncurrent debt is due at a later time.
+Non-current debt is due at a later time.

-Most loans charge interest on top of the principal balance, so you’ll need to calculate those costs to your current liabilities.
+Most loans charge interest on top of the principal balance, so you’ll need to calculate those costs into your current liabilities.
 For example, let’s say you took out a $5,000 loan with 3% interest that becomes due and payable by the end of the year.
 You’ll need to include the additional $150 into the quick ratio formula for accurate metrics.